What Your Athlete’s Coach Really Thinks Of You

 We’re all striving to be good parents, and it’s natural to seek the sort of validation that tells us we’re on that road.
 We want others to think we are doing a good job.
 However, when it enters the sports arena, this takes on a new dimension.

 After all, if we’re trying to raise a competitor, it’s easy to connect the dots that we, ourselves, are competitive.
 This produces the toxic blend of fostering the creation of an athlete to whom we’re instilling the virtues of grit, determination, moxie, skill, and toughness, with, if we’re being honest, the desire that little Johnny is the envy of the other parents.
 (I mean, this is the Facebook mindset, is it not?)
 So the moment our athlete fails to live up to our lofty expectations and proves to be human, neigh, a human CHILD, we react poorly.

 How often do you hear the sports parent’s version of self-effacing humor–though instead of making the joke at our own expense before anyone else has the chance, we’re making our derisive comments at the expense of our child as if someone was going to beat us to the punch.
 Let that stew for a minute.
-Instead of protecting or supporting our children in their lowest moment, we’re denigrating them.
+Instead of protecting or supporting our children in their lowest moments, we’re denigrating them.
 Whether they hear it or not.
 And if you actually have put forth the effort to teach them as you say you have, then your child is very aware of their error, and in that instance, they are in need of comfort, not a reminder of what they did wrong through a scolding or self-absolving comment on the sidelines.